rustyeddy/rustyeddy.com/content/software/_index.md

 date: 2020-04-05
 ---

-Ever get overwhlemed or feel stress coming on, everytime you think or talk about the software project?
-If any of the following problems seem to be recurring issues:
+Ever get overwhelmed or feel stress coming on everytime you think or talk about the software project?
+Do any of the following problems seem to be recurring issues?

 1. The team does not seem to all be in sync
 2. Management has little to no visibility on progress of the project